rmitchellscott/Aviary/docs/DATA_MANAGEMENT.md

 - **Database migrations**: SQLite ↔ PostgreSQL
 - **Disaster recovery**: Full system restoration

-This system is included for easy of use and to aide in cross-database migrations.
+This system is included for ease of use and to aide in cross-database migrations.
 You can also backup the system yourself outside of Aviary by:
 - Backing up the database (SQLite or Postgres)
 - Backing up the storage directory